Jun 29, 2022 1:00:00 AM

 It is of utmost importance that both brands and influencers know how much they need to pay or charge for collaborations on social media.
 The only issue is that agreeing on a price is sometimes easier said than done.

 In fact, cost and rates are two of the bigger issues facing new brands and influencers because there is a lot of confusion surrounding it.
 Also, the fact that there are influencers that charge everything from a few hundred dollars to millions of dollars per post doesn’t make it any easier.

-However, after my many years of experience from the industry, I’ve learned a thing or two about what influencer marketing should cost and thought I’d share my best tips.
+However, after many years of experience in the industry, we've learned a thing or two about what influencer marketing should cost and thought we'd share our best tips.